AkeemAllen/WikiGen/README.md

 > [!IMPORTANT]
 > On Mac, when you try to open the app, you might get this popup message. "'WikiGen' cannot be opened because the developer cannot be verified."
-> The app is currently unsigned.
-I plan on signing it in the future.
+> The app is currently unsigned but I plan on signing it in the future.
 For now, just follow the below instructions once to get past it.
 > - Open Finder
 > - Ctrl + click the app
 > - Click Open
 > - You might get one more popup.
 Click open again.

-## Creating and Running the Wiki Locally
+### Creating and Running the Wiki Locally

 **Creation**